 I don’t get into my children’s space.
 I can tell them that much.
 They are adults.
 I will never get into their area because there is a generation gap whether you like it or not.
 Why would I want them to get irritated at me?
 So I’d rather say, “Fine baby, be careful, make sure you sleep.”
 I’d replace it by saying sleep for 8 hours.
 You need 8 hours of sleep.

 What do you fear most about your relationship?

-It’s always losing my loved ones that scares me.
+It’s always losing the loved ones that scare me.
 I keep thinking, what would life be without them?
-Because I am so dependent on her, she is so dependent on me.
+Because I am so dependent on her, she is so reliant on me.

 Are there conflicts that you’ve avoided in the relationship?

 No, I don’t think I have made any mistake at all.
-The only mistake that I think I’ve made is to take nine years to get married to Mana.
+The only error that I think I’ve made is to take nine years to get married to Mana.
 That was also because my parents didn’t want me to get married.
 Mana comes from a different community.
-I come from a small simple South Indian community.
+I come from a small, simple South Indian community.
 I do think that I wasted that time.
-Probably if I was married earlier, I would have had grandchildren by now.
+Probably if I were married earlier, I would have had grandchildren by now.
 So, I miss that part.